Download eBooks & Wiring Diagrams (FREE)

 Materials List

-For more detailed installation guidance (with materials list) for this specific container, read our sink installation post.
+For more detailed installation guidance (with a materials list) for this specific container, read our sink installation post.

 Standard Black Water Tanks

-These camper van tanks collect waste water primarily from the toilet and shower.
+These camper van tanks collect wastewater primarily from the toilet and shower.
 And unlike standard grey water tanks, black water must be disposed of in designated dump stations.
 Black water tanks are typically installed outside, under the chassis of the camper van.

 Good To Know: Installing a black water tank is tricky.
 You will need to drill through the van's floor to connect the toilet & tank.
 You will also need to drill your own black water inlet port and air vent.